kicka42/notes/docs/travel/events/markdown-examples.md

-# Italy
+# Markdown A Extension Examples

 This page demonstrates some of the built-in markdown extensions provided by VitePress.

 ## Syntax Highlighting

-Italy provides Syntax Highlighting powered by [Shiki](https://github.com/shikijs/shiki), with additional features like line-highlighting:
+VitePress provides Syntax Highlighting powered by [Shiki](https://github.com/shikijs/shiki), with additional features like line-highlighting:

 **Input**